Ashutosh-Badave/2.UAV_Motion_Planning/README.md

-This project is a continuation of the Backyard Flyer project where you executed a simple square shaped flight path.
+This project is a continuation of the Backyard Flyer project where I executed a simple square shaped flight path.
 In this project I have integrated the techniques that I have learned throughout the lessons to plan a path through an urban environment.
 Check out the [project rubric](https://review.udacity.com/#!/rubrics/1534/view) for more detail on what constitutes are implimented in this project.

-## To complete this project on your local machine, follow these instructions:
+## To run this project on your local machine, follow these instructions:
 ### Step 1: Download the Simulator
 This is a new simulator environment!